Smith’s School of English Sale

 Run your own school and control your schedule and NEVER wear a suit and tie unless your want to.

-18 hours per week on average are currently occupied, several by multiple students.
+Teaching hours fluctuate however about 18 hours per week on average are currently occupied, several by multiple students.
 I have the following hours open and available for booking currently.
 (The system enables owners to close unoccupied hours anytime online.)

 2 pm to 10 pm Wednesdays (8 hours)